samualon/digital-garden/content/School/Investments/Money market fund.md

-This fund invests in short-term high-quality fixed income [[Money market instruments|instruments from the money market]].
+This fund invests in short-term high-quality fixed income [[Money market instrument|instruments from the money market]].